vikstrous/pirate-get/README.md

 ## Configuration file

-pirate-get will check to see if `$HOME/.config/pirate-get/pirate.cfg` exists.
-If it does it will use it as its default configuration settings.
+You can use a file to override pirate-get's default settings. pirate-get will first check if `$XDG_CONFIG_HOME/pirate-get/pirate.cfg` exists, then check if `$HOME/.config/pirate-get/pirate.cfg` exists, and load the first file it finds.

 ### SaveToFile